-Sean Dyche walks into his press conference and as always, sums up the mood of the dressing room, the club and the town: “I’m very proud.
+Sean Dyche walks into his press conference and sums up the mood of the dressing room, the club and the town: “I’m very proud.
 I’m super proud.
 I’m the proudest man in Proudsville.”

 Thing is guys and gals, though my work in football has taken me far and wide, I’m a claret.
 A Longsider.
 Proudsville born and bred.